petrosDemetrakopoulos/RNN-Beatles-lyrics-generator/README.md

 `dataset` now contains batches of 64 word sequence each, each sequence is filled in the previous step with 10 words.

 # The model
-Our RNN is composed from 3 layers:
+Our RNN is composed of 3 layers:

 1. Input layer.
 It maps the number representin each word to a vector with known dimensions (that are explicitly set)
 2. GRU (middle) layer: GRU stands for Gated Recurrent Units.
 The number of units that this layer contains is also explicitly set.
 This layer could also be replaced by a Long Short-Term Memory (LSTM) layer.
 More on LSTMs and GRUs in [this useful link](https://towardsdatascience.com/illustrated-guide-to-lstms-and-gru-s-a-step-by-step-explanation-44e9eb85bf21)